phsh/flaming-tyrion/TravelLog.md

 Tired.
 But not too bad.

 =========================
+Landing in Tokyo.
+a) Waiting for the tickets.
+b) To the hotel and en exellent lunch experience.
+c) To the park and the missing Manga people
+d) Back to the Hotel
+e) The restaurant experience
 =========================
 Start of the course

 After some wired problems with travel.
 The Tokyo trafic was more difficult than expected.
 Alot of people on the Subway.

+First lunch on our own.
+AMAZING!
+We hade some problems ordering food, but managed somehow got the most amazing lunch.
+Boild food at the table, pork and scrimp.
+Schumi schumi.
+We learned how to prepare our food, once we left the place.
+1200 yes.
+I laught until I cried about missed how we should eat our food.